All Episodes

 He's a funny guy.

-Use the examples of his life as a teaching mechanism and actually educate people so they could learn from him.
+You know, it's a shame that Warren Buffett will not use the examples of his life as a teaching mechanism and actually educate people so they could learn from him.

 The same thing with Gates.

-That these guys have made this calculated decision to sign on with the Democrats publicly anyway, because of buzz and PR, and it keeps people from demanding a share of their money and all that.
+That these guys have made this calculated decision to sign on with the Democrats publicly, anyway, because of buzz and PR, and it keeps people from demanding a share of their money and all that.

-But when you get behind closed doors, and we look at how these guys actually manage their money, there is no way they're paying any more in taxes than they have to.
+But when you get behind closed doors and we look at how these guys actually manage their money, there is no way they're paying any more in taxes than they have to.

 And there is no way that they are trying to figure out how to.